Vinhocent/Vinhocent.github.io/_pages/about.md

 I love to learn, tinker and take pictures!

 I'm an avid member of the [ricing community](https://www.reddit.com/r/unixporn/), I love to make my desktop environment the most aesthetic it can possibly be.
 I am currently dual-booting Windows 10 and Manjaro Linux.
 Ever since middle school, graphic design is something I've found to love.
 [Here](./portfolio) are some of my graphics.
+I also have a blog on this site, where I'm experimenting with creative writing.

 Offline, I take amateur pictures of nature and cityscapes, listen to music, or hang out with my friends.

 I am always looking for new opportunities, whether you're a new teammate, a highschool student or simply a new friend — I'm always open to chat.
-Feel free to reach out to me via my socials below.
+Feel free to reach out to me via my socials below. :)

 [![alt text][1.1]][1]